ewowi/StarDocs/docs/index.md

 * E131/DMX support
 * Home Assistant (planned)
-* LEDs
 * ...

-Build apps on top of this
+Build apps on top of this by forking StarBase

 * Led apps (StarLeds)